Rite of Passage

 Quotes to be Used

-These lines from “Rite of Passage” are appropriate to quote when talking about the behavior of the children.
+These lines from “Rite of Passage” are particularly impactful when discussing the poem’s themes:

 As the guests arrive at our son’s party